Shopify/quilt/packages/react-performance/README.md

 }
 ```

-To get sensical data, applications using `usePerformanceReport` should be sure to have at least on performance mark on each top level page.
+To get sensical data, applications using `usePerformanceReport` should be sure to have at least one performance mark on each top level page.

 ### Components